idaholab/moose/framework/doc/content/syntax/Materials/index.md

 | RealVectorValue | `MaterialRealVectorValueAux` | prop_1, prop_2, and prop_3 |
 | RealTensorValue | `MaterialRealTensorValueAux` | prop_11, prop_12, prop_13, prop_21, etc. |

+## Material sorting

+Materials are sorted such that one material may consume a property produced by another material and know that the consumed property will be up-to-date, e.g. the producer material will execute before the consumer material.
+If a cyclic dependcy is detected between two materials, then MOOSE will produce an error.

 ## Advanced Topics

 ### Evaluation of Material Properties on Element Faces